User Authentication and Authorization

 }

-role, they have access to other users' saved configurations within the
+• The manager role gives access to other users' saved configurations within the deployed application.

 Signing the token